tensorflow/tensorflow/tensorflow/contrib/gdr/README.md

 			link_layer:		Ethernet
 ```

 2. There is a GDR capable GPU, i.e. of Fermi, Kepler or later architecture with [corresponding driver](http://docs.nvidia.com/cuda/gpudirect-rdma/index.html) installed.
 The PCI-e topology could be confirmed by `nvidia-smi topo -m`.
-Fore example, in the following topology, `GPU2` and `GPU3` are adjacent to `mlx4_0`, and tensors on these devices could benefit from GDR in current implementation.
+For example, in the following topology, `GPU2` and `GPU3` are adjacent to `mlx4_0`, and tensors on these devices could benefit from GDR in current implementation.

 ```
 $ nvidia-smi topo -m